The Listening Earth Podcast

 “Crazy Horse dreamed and went into the world where there is nothing but the spirits of all things.
 That is the real world that is behind this one, and everything we see here is something like a shadow from that world.” - Nicholas Black Elk.

-The Voices From The Land podcast returns to older ways of knowing.
+The Listening Earth returns to older ways of knowing.
 Land lives.
 The cosmos responds.
-Human beings are part of a larger living whole.
-Each episode explores wilderness as teacher, traditional knowledge as practice, and story as memory carried forward.
+Human beings exist within a larger living whole.
+Each episode explores wilderness as teacher, traditional knowledge as lived practice, and story as memory carried forward.

-Experience sits at the center.
-Knowledge forms through lived contact.
+Experience stands at the center.
+Knowledge forms through contact.
 Walking.
 Fasting.
 Dreaming.
 Time alone.
-Indigenous traditions across cultures hold experience as authority.
-Truth grows through action rather than belief.
+Many Indigenous traditions hold experience as authority.
+Truth grows through action and responsibility.

-Inspired in part by Vine Deloria Jr.'s The World We Used to Live In, the podcast takes a simple view.
-The miraculous never disappeared.
-Attention faded.
-Ways carried by medicine people, visionaries, and dreamers continue through practice and notice.
+Inspired in part by the intellectual clarity of Vine Deloria Jr. and his work The World We Used to Live In, the podcast holds a simple conviction.
+The miraculous never vanished.
+Attention weakened.
+Meaning did not disappear.
+Relationship did.